docker/docs/desktop/dev-environments/dev-cli.md

 Use the new `docker dev` CLI plugin to get the full Dev Environments experience from the terminal in addition to the Dashboard.

-It is available with [Docker Desktop 4.13.0 or later](../release-notes.md).
+It is available with [Docker Desktop 4.13.0 and later](../release-notes.md).

 ### Usage